 Crane accidents most often involve construction workers, electricians, welders, and other similar workers.
-According to the Center of Fatal Occupational Injuries (CFOI), 44 crane-related deaths occur every year in the United States; and, Texas is home to the largest number of fatal crane incidents.
+According to the Census of Fatal Occupational Injuries (CFOI), 44 crane-related deaths occur every year in the United States.
+Texas is home to the largest number of fatal crane incidents.

 - Dropped load: If a load is overweight, improperly secured, or unbalanced, it can cause a crane accident.
-These accidents are avoidable if proper safety protocols are enforced and workers are properly trained in handling heavy equipment.
+These accidents are avoidable if proper safety protocols are enforced, and workers are properly trained in handling heavy equipment.

 Common Causes of Crane Accidents

-- Inadequate training or lack of training: Everyone who works with or near a crane should be trained in how to work safely with it and near it
+- Inadequate training or lack of training: Everyone who works with or near a crane should be trained in how to work safely with it and near it.

-- Improper crane selection: Those running a job site may select the wrong crane for the job it is supposed to be doing and that selection can have devastating consequences
+- Improper crane selection: Those running a job site may select the wrong crane for the job it is supposed to be doing, and that selection can have devastating consequences.

-- Crane is not on a stable, level surface: All cranes must be positioned with maximum stability in order to work safely
+- Crane is not on a stable, level surface: All cranes must be positioned with maximum stability in order to work safely.

-- Moving loads over workers or pedestrians: Crane operators should not create unnecessary risk by moving loads over other people, whether it’s their fellow workers or passersby
+- Moving loads over workers or pedestrians: Crane operators should not create unnecessary risk by moving loads over other people, whether it’s their fellow workers or passersby.